Greenwich Power Station: History

 Two 16,000-kW turbo alternator sets were added in 1932 when the station was owned and operated by the London County Council in connection with its tramway system.
 In 1938 London Passenger Transport Board had taken control of the station and they added a further four B.T.H.
 16,000-kW turbo-alternators which followed a further three units that had been installed.
-Steam for the extensions will be provided by sixteen stoker fired Yarrow boilers with a normal evaporative capacity of 50,000 lb. per hour.
+Steam for the extensions was provided by sixteen stoker fired Yarrow boilers with a normal evaporative capacity of 50,000 lb. per hour.
 With this addition the capacity of the site reached 112,000 kW.

 The two chimneys of stage one were 249 ft high but, following objections from the nearby Royal Observatory (the station was immediately below the Prime Meridian and the meridian of the Altazimuth), the chimneys of stage two were reduced to 180 ft height.
 The taller chimneys were eventually reduced to the height of the later chimneys during a modernisation programme between 1969 and 1972.

 The steam turbines were replaced by Rolls-Royce gas turbine generators connected to Power Turbines from former Stal-Laval, Finspång, Sweden today named Siemens-Energy AB.
 These originally burned oil, but were later converted to burn oil and gas.
 The generators are still housed in what was formerly the boiler house.
 They have a total capacity of 117.6 megawatts (MW), generated at 11,000 volts.
 This voltage can be increased to 22,000 volts for connection to the London Underground electricity system.
 The gas turbines were originally introduced to supplement output from London Underground's west London power station at Lots Road.
 When LU began to use National Grid power supplies in 1998 and Lots Road was subsequently decommissioned, Greenwich became LU's central emergency power supply and London's only original power station still in operation.
 Its six engines provide power if there is partial or total loss of National Grid supplies, enabling safe evacuation of passengers and staff from London's underground network.

 In 2015, TfL instigated a 20-year programme to install up to six new gas engines in Greenwich Power Station's Old Turbine Hall.
 They were envisaged as providing a steady source of reliable, low carbon power for the Tube as well as hot water and heating for nearby schools and homes.
 However, after local objections about increased air pollution, the proposal was withdrawn in December 2016 ‘to allow time for a review of the project to ensure it aligns with the priorities of the new Mayoral administration’.
 (During 2016, a combined heat and power (CHP) energy centre had been constructed on a nearby Greenwich Peninsula site to provide district heating to an eventual total of 15,700 properties.)